-I get many requests to share a good test case template.
-I’m surprised many testers are still documenting test cases with Word docs or Excel files.
-They prefer excel spreadsheets because they can easily group test cases by test types and most importantly they easily get test metrics with Excel formulas.
-But I’m sure as volume of your tests goes on increasing, you will find it extremely difficult to manage.
+Most of them prefer excel spreadsheets because they can easily group test cases by test types and most importantly they can easily get test metrics with Excel formulas.
+But I’m sure that as the volume of your tests goes on increasing, you will find it extremely difficult to manage.

-If you are not using any test case management tool, I strongly recommend using any open source tool to manage and execute your test cases.
+If you are not using any Test case management tool, then I would strongly recommend you to use an open-source tool to manage and execute your test cases.

-Test case formats vary by organization.
-But using a standard test case format for writing test cases is one step closer to setting up testing process on your project.
-It also minimizes ad-hoc testing done without proper test case documentation.
-But even if you use standard templates you need to setup test cases writing, review and approval, test execution and most importantly test report preparation process, all using manual methods.
+It also minimizes Ad-hoc testing that is done without proper test case documentation.
+But even if you use standard templates, you need to set up test cases writing, review & approve, test execution and most importantly test report preparation process, etc by using manual methods.

-Also if you have process to review test cases by business team then you must format these test cases in a template agreed by both the parties.
+Also if you have a process to review the test cases by the business team, then you must format these test cases in a template that is agreed by both the parties.

 Here is how to make this manual test case management process a bit easier with the help of simple testing templates.

-Note: I’ve listed maximum fields related to test case.
+Note: I’ve listed the maximum number of fields related to a test case.
 But it is advised to use only those fields which are used by your team.
-Also if you think any field is used by your team but missing from this list feel free to add it in your customized template.
+Also, if you think any field used by your team is missing from this list, then feel free to add it to your customized template.

-Test case ID: Unique ID for each test case.
-Follow some convention to indicate types of test.
-E.g. ‘TC_UI_1’ indicating ‘user interface test case #1’.
+Test case ID: Unique ID is required for each test case.
+Follow some convention to indicate the types of the test.
+For Example, ‘TC_UI_1’ indicating ‘user interface test case #1’.

-Test priority (Low/Medium/High): This is useful while test execution.
-Test priority for business rules and functional test cases can be medium or higher whereas minor user interface cases can be low priority.
-Test priority should be set by reviewer.
+Test priority (Low/Medium/High): This is very useful while test execution.
+Test priority for business rules and functional test cases can be medium or higher whereas minor user interface cases can be of a low priority.
+Test priority should always be set by the reviewer.

-Module Name – Mention name of main module or sub module.
+Module Name: Mention the name of the main module or the sub-module.

-Test Executed By: Name of tester who executed this test.
-To be filled after test execution.
+Test Executed By Name of the Tester who executed this test.
+To be filled only after test execution.

 Test Title/Name: Test case title.
-E.g. verify login page with valid username and password.
+For Example, verify the login page with a valid username and password.

-Pre-condition: Any prerequisite that must be fulfilled before execution of this test case.
-List all pre-conditions in order to successfully execute this test case.
+Pre-conditions: Any prerequisite that must be fulfilled before the execution of this test case.
+List all the pre-conditions in order to execute this test case successfully.

-Dependencies: Mention any dependencies on other test cases or test requirement.
+Dependencies: Mention any dependencies on the other test cases or test requirements.

-Test Steps: List all test execution steps in detail.
-Write test steps in the order in which these should be executed.
-Make sure to provide as much details as you can.
-Tip – to efficiently manage test case with lesser number of fields use this field to describe test conditions, test data and user roles for running test.
+Test Steps: List all the test execution steps in detail.
+Write test steps in the order in which they should be executed.
+Make sure to provide as many details as you can.

 Test Data: Use of test data as an input for this test case.
 You can provide different data sets with exact values to be used as an input.